-Please note that Social Problems: A Human Rights Perspective and Race, Class, & Gender (ninth edition) are available in paperback and Kindle formats.
-Social Problems: A Human Rights Perspective is also available in Nook or Google play formats; or you can read it for free on the JCCC library website.
+Please note that Social Problems: A Human Rights Perspective is available in paperback, Kindle, Nook, and Google Play formats.
+You can read it for free on the JCCC library website.
 (If you donʼt have a Kindle or Nook tablet, free Kindle and Nook apps can be downloaded for Windows, Mac, iPad, and Android.)
 Both books can be purchased or rented from the college bookstore.

 I am also using an online text, Steven E. Barkanʼs A Primer on Social Problems (an approximately 70-megabyte PDF file).